turbot/steampipe-plugin-aws/docs/tables/aws_backup_selection.md

-# Table: aws_backup_plan
+# Table: aws_backup_selection

-AWS Backup selection manages selection conditions for AWS Backup plan resources.
-Backup plan is a policy expression that defines when and how you want to back up your AWS resources, such as Amazon DynamoDB tables or Amazon Elastic File System (Amazon EFS) file systems.
+AWS Backup selections manage selection conditions for AWS Backup plan resources.
+A backup plan is a policy expression that defines when and how you want to back up your AWS resources, such as Amazon DynamoDB tables or Amazon Elastic File System (Amazon EFS) file systems.

-You can assign resources to backup plans, and AWS Backup automatically backs up and retains backups for those resources according to the backup plan.
-You can create multiple backup plans if you have workloads with different backup requirements.

 ## Examples